knightSarai/ds/src/lib/sorting/README.md

                  Best Case Average Case  Worst Case Selection Sort    N^2 / 2     N^2 / 2       N^2 / 2
 Insertion Sort    N          N^2 / 2       N^2

+## Quick Sort
+Average Case O(N log N)
+Each time we partition the array, we end up breaking it down into two subarrays.
+Assuming the pivot ends up somewhere in the middle of the array wich is what happens in the average case.
+How many times can we break an array into halves until we’ve broken it completely down to the point of where each subarray is of size 1?
+For an array of size N, this will take us log N times.
+For an array of size 8, it takes us three “halvings” until we’ve reduced the array into eight individual elements.
+This is log N.
+So, this is why Quicksort takes N * log N steps.
+We have log N halvings, and for each halving, we perform a partition on all the subarrays whose elementsadd up to N. (They add up to N because all the subarrays are simply pieces of the original array of N elements.)
+In a worst-case scenario, Quicksort has an efficiency of O(N2).